hgcl/clara-le/pages/notes/anger.md

 excerpt: "Can anger be constructive and transformative?"
 ---

-Ancient Stoic philosopher Seneca said, "To be angry is to be a madman".
+Ancient Stoic philosopher Seneca said, <q>To be angry is to be a madman</q>.

 Philosophy scholar Myisha Cherry argues that our view of anger might be over-simplified[^1]: